decentstudio/decent-news-distributor-nodejs/README.md

 # decent-news-distributor-nodejs
 This service passes information from the queue to client applications.

-## Commands
-- `npm run build` - builds the project
-- `npm run start`- builds the project (must be run after build has been run first time)
-- `npm run build-start` - builds then starts the project
-- `npm run watch` - starts the project and rebuilds/restarts when changes are made

 ## Development Guide
 To run and make changes to this service locally: